chatchavan/Agora/README.md

-# Generate a consolidated code spread sheet for discussion
+# Agora: Facilitating the discussion of qualitative coding with multiple coders

 ## How to use the output durnig the discussion